esatisfaction/esat-http/README.md

-# Guzzle Http Adapter #
+# Esat Http Package #

-Simplified Http Adapter for the Guzzle Http Client
+Esat Http Package for handling all http request from php